Disciplinary measures

 f) Violation of DTU's politic of alcohol during the study start.
 See here.

-Any violation of criminal law, the law of illegal substances, and other legislation committed by students in connection with activities at DTU are reported to the Head of Study Division (studiechef@dtu.dk), who will decide whether to report the case to the police.
+Any violation of criminal law, the law of illegal substances, and other legislation committed by students in connection with activities at DTU is reported to the Head of Study Division (studiechef@dtu.dk), who will decide whether to report the case to the police.
 In addition to the police's processing, violations of legislation will also be handled as a disciplinary case and sanctioned by DTU.

 Procedure in the event of violations of the disciplinary rules